For additional questions or to learn more about our panel products reach out to our team of experts.

 Buildings with flat roofs can be retrofitted with light-gauge steel framing systems to create a new sloped metal roof.
 Such systems can be installed directly over existing roofing membranes and structures, subject to appropriate structural engineering review.
-These systems typically use light-gauge (16 gauge to 12 gauge) steel framing installed directly above the existing roof to create a sloped plane.
-Regardless whether the existing roof structure is steel, wood or concrete, the new, lightweight framing system can be designed to disperse roof loading appropriately and connect securely.
+Retrofitting existing roofs typically uses light-gauge (16 gauge to 12 gauge) steel framing installed directly above the existing roof to create a sloped plane.
+Regardless of whether the existing roof structure is steel, wood, or concrete, the new, lightweight framing system can be designed to disperse roof loading appropriately and connect securely.

 The physical footprint of the existing roof, the type of framing system employed, and any special rooftop conditions will typically control the final geometry of the new sloped roof.
 A low-slope application (less than 2:12) can be selected based on economy and configured to discharge rainwater off of the roof.
 High-slope applications (greater than 2:12) are typically selected to improve and update the look of an existing building while improving long-term performance.
 Once the metal framing system is in place, then standing seam metal roof panels are commonly installed, creating a ventilated attic space in the process.

 Low-slope metal roofing can be a great choice when a fairly utilitarian solution is needed for improving overall roofing performance.
 Exposed fastener systems can be used to allow direct installation of the new roofing panels over existing metal roofing or some other materials.
 Roofing panels specifically designed for retrofit applications typically have a rib spacing of 12″ on the center with a rib height of just over an inch.
 The minimum slope for such a panel is 1/2:12.
 Any existing lap screws must be removed from the existing roof before the new panels are installed.
 The new retrofit panels are then attached with screws that fasten through the existing panel’s major ribs and into the existing purlins.